 4.2.4 Each Party shall notify the other Party in writing of the personnel that it appoints to the Administrative Committee.

 4.3 Obligations of Parties - Virginia Power and Generator Owner shall operate and control their respective facilities i) in a safe and reliable manner; ii) in accordance with Good Utility Practice; iii) in accordance with applicable operational and/or reliability criteria, protocols, and directives, including those of NERC and SERC or any other NERC subregion in which Virginia Power’s Control Area is located; and iv) in accordance with the provisions of this Agreement.
-Specifically, Generator Owner shall be in compliance with those NERC Compliance Standards applicable to generators.
+Specifically, Generator Owner shall be in compliance with those NERC [Compliance Standards] [not defined] applicable to generators.
 Unless otherwise mutually agreed upon, Generator Owner will not connect or operate any part of its Facility(ies) connected to the Transmission System in parallel with any other electric system, whether such other electric system is supplied with power by the Generator Owner, a third party, or from another point of connection with the Transmission System.

 4.4 Access Rights - The Parties shall provide each other such easements and/or access rights, as may be necessary for either Party’s performance of their respective operational obligations under this Agreement; provided that, notwithstanding anything stated herein, a Party performing operational work within the boundaries of the other Party’s facilities must abide by the rules applicable to that site.